 Majoring in HEHP allows for a flexible career in a variety of health organizations, which gives students choice when they move into the workforce.
 HEHP courses emphasize project-based, experiential learning, which creates an engaging learning environment for students.
 Students also participate in real-world learning activities with others enrolled in our program, making HEHP an enjoyable learning community.

-Health Education and Health Promotion (BS)
+Health Education and Health Promotion (

 Health Solutions, College of

 A major map outlines the degree’s requirements for graduation.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The rising cost of health care has increased the need for individuals with the skills and abilities to provide health education and health promotion programs.
 As health care costs continue to rise, insurance companies, employers and governments are attempting to find ways to curb costs.
 One of the more cost effective ways is to employ health education and health promotion professionals to teach people how to prevent disease and injury, live healthy lives and avoid costly treatments for illnesses.
 Health promotion professionals work in various environments based on the industry in which they are employed.

 Undergraduates in this degree program often pursue careers in wellness and health promotion in such environments as:

 Students may also pursue further graduate study in such fields as:

 Advanced degrees or certifications may be required for academic or clinical positions.